 Becoming a member takes time, patience and dedication.

 "Anyone interested in volunteering needs a recommendation by a current member who can later represent them as a sponsor to shadow for five committee meetings throughout the year," Nancy Wong, president of the Garden Club of Palo Alto, said.

-After attending five committee meetings, an application is filled with an attached report on any horticultural subject of her — or his — choice.
-Although women are the dominant majority of volunteers, men are welcome to apply for membership.
+After attending five committee meetings, an application is filled with an attached report on any horticultural subject of her -- or his -- choice.
+Although women are the dominant majority of volunteers, men are welcome to apply for memberships.